ECAP5/ECAP5-BSOM/docs/src/design/15_routing.rst

    v_{\text{stripline}} = \frac{c_{\text{vacuum}}}{\sqrt{Dk}}

-where Dkeff for a 0.12mm microstrip with a Dk of 4.6 is 2.87749 and the speed of light in vacuum is 299792458m/s.
+where Dkeff for a 0.15mm stripline with a Dk of 4.6 is 2.87749 and the speed of light in vacuum is 299792458m/s.

 .. flat-table:: Trace propagation on stackup layers
    :header-rows: 1